 - 0 Shares

-How it happened: The undermanned Wildcats didn't have a chance.
-Northwestern went scoreless for the first 7½ minutes, going down 11-0, and never got closer than within six points after that.
+How it happened: The undermanned, 11th-seeded Wildcats didn't have a chance.
+Northwestern went scoreless for the first 7 1/2 minutes, going down 11-0, and never got closer than within six points after that.
 Northwestern shot 32 percent from the field in the first half and 36.7 percent for the game.
 The Wildcats kept it interesting in the second half, trimming the deficit to single digits several times, but couldn't save their season.
-Iowa plays Michigan State on Friday.
+Iowa (21-11), the sixth seed, plays No. 3 seed Michigan State on Friday.

-Player of the game: Reggie Hearn, a former walk-on, scored 19 points and added 10 rebounds and three blocks.
+Player of the game: Reggie Hearn, a former walk-on, scored 19 points and added 10 rebounds and 3 blocks for the Wildcats.

-What it means: Northwestern coach Bill Carmody might be fired after 13 seasons, none of which resulted in an NCAA tournament berth.
-This team was promising before JerShon Cobb was suspended in September and Drew Crawford had shoulder surgery in December.
+What it means: Northwestern coach Bill Carmody might be fired after 13 seasons, none of which resulted in an NCAA tournament berth, and the school would immediately look for his replacement.
+This team was promising before JerShon Cobb was suspended in September and Drew Crawford under shoulder surgery in December.
 The Wildcats finished 13-19 with a 4-14 record in the Big Ten regular season, their first losing season since 2007-08.